 PHP Conditional Statements

-In PHP, there are different types of conditional statements.
+In PHP, there are three different types of conditional statements.

 - If Statement